ross3102/computercraft-casino/README.md

 Code for a casino built in Minecraft using the Computercraft mod containing a cashier station, blackjack table, and roulette table.

-Idea and blackjack UI heavily inspired by twitch.tv/Ottomated, but all code is original.
+Idea and blackjack UI heavily inspired by [Twitch - Ottomated](http://twitch.tv/Ottomated), but all code is original.